 - Check that your RAM sticks are firmly inserted into their memory slots.
 They should produce a clicking sound when put in place correctly.

-- If the sticks are firmly inserted, remove dust and dirt from the slots and the stick’s connector.
+- Remove dust and dirt from the slots and the stick’s connector if the sticks are firmly inserted.

 - Insert your RAM sticks into a different RAM slot.